 broader Muslim world.
 And, as result of disintegration of Soviet

 Union those states have been brought to the religious, political,

 economic and strategic environment of the Middle East.
 Secondly,

-the Northern Tier, Central Asia and Caucasus in deed form a corridor
+the Northern Tier, Central Asia and Caucasus in deed form a

-to natural resources, political influence and protection of national
+resources, political influence and protection of national

 security.
 As history records, the region has been the birthplace

 of upheavals.
 For, Central Asia is the heart of Asia, the vast,

 seasoned heart of the greatest continent on earth, whose stability